Seren-Hughes/boops-and-snoots-rescue/README.md

 - **Adobe Photoshop & Illustrator** – Used for image editing and creating branding elements.
 - **DALL·E (AI Image Generation)** – Used as a brainstorming tool for initial logo ideas, but all final design work was edited and customised in Adobe Photoshop and Illustrator.
 - **ChatGPT** – Used as a writing aid to help refine and structure text.
+- **OpenShot Video Editor** - Used for editing video modal, adding audio, and ambient music.
+- **Ableton Live** - Used for editing audio for the video.

 ## Testing